agraef/pure-lang/sphinx/puredomain/doc/reference.rst

 .. rst:role:: pure:mod

-   Reference a Pure namespace.
+   Reference a Pure module.

 .. rst:role:: pure:func

-   Reference a Pure function; the name may be qualified to refer to a symbol outside the current namespace, as set with :rst:dir:`pure:module` or :rst:dir:`pure:currentmodule`.
+   Reference a Pure function; the name may be qualified to refer to a symbol outside the current namespace, as set with the :rst:dir:`pure:namespace` directive.
 Moreover, a tag may be used to differentiate between different descriptions of an overloaded function (see above).

 .. rst:role:: pure:macro